 - We will execute git clone –recursive YOUR_REPO to fetch your repository

-- We will start the Berkeley Minor map
+- We will start the Berkeley Major map

-- We will modify the num_trials and num_laps in the runner_competition_evaluator.py to 3 and 10 respectively
+- We will modify the num_trials and num_laps in the runner_competition_evaluator.py to just one

 - We will run python runner_competition_evaluator.py with use_manual_control=False